-1. ALEXANDER RUTHERFORD SCHOLARSHIP
+ALEXANDER RUTHERFORD SCHOLARSHIP

-Alberta high school students planning to attend The King's University College may be eligible to receive up to \$2,500 from the Alexander Rutherford Scholarship for High School Achievement.
-Applications are available from your high school counsellor or from:
+Alberta high school students planning to attend The King's University College may be eligible to receive a Government of Alberta scholarship of up to \$2,500 from the Alexander Rutherford Scholarship for High School Achievement.
+Applications are available from your high school counselor or from the government.
+Please contact: